NamanpreetG/Surrey-Board/README.md

 ## Setting up the Database
 ***** These steps are temporary until the database is hosted on the cloud rather than locally
-- Install XAMP or MAMP (don’t get the pro version0
+- Install XAMP or MAMP (don’t get the pro version)
     - MAMP is better for Mac
 - Set it up, and click ‘Start’
 - Go to localhost/phpMyAdmin5 in your browser
     - If it doesn’t work this might be because the port its using is 8888 rather than 80.
     - On Mamp change this by going on ’Prefrences’ on the top left of the GUI and change the port to 80
 - Add a database called ’SurreyBoard’
-- cd to the directory with index.js (not in the front-end) and run `npm install` in the terminal
+- cd to the 'server' directory with index.js (not in the front-end) and run `npm install` in the terminal
 - Then run `npm start`
 - You should see ‘SQL Connected’ in the terminal
 - Go back to the phpMyAdmin and add a table called ‘accounts’ with the following column with the properties shown below, then save